normalfaults/api/MANAGEIQ.md

 ````
 $evm
 ````
-These scripts take advantage of 2 basic elements of this variable.
+These scripts mainly use the root property and log method of this variable.
 To access the information passed from the call, use
 ````
 $evm.root['dialog_variable_name]
 ````